September 11 attacks: Legal proceedings

-At 11:35 p.m., President Obama appeared on major television networks:

 As all 19 hijackers died in the attacks, they were never prosecuted.
-Osama bin Laden was never formally indicted; he was ultimately killed by U.S. special forces on May 2, 2011, in his compound in Abbottabad, Pakistan, after a 10-year manhunt.
+Osama bin Laden was never formally indicted; he was ultimately killed by U.S. special operations forces on May 2, 2011, in his compound in Abbottabad, Pakistan, after a 10-year manhunt.
 (Note: President Barack Obama announced his death on May 1.
 At the time of the raid, it was early morning of May 2 in Pakistan and late afternoon of May 1 in the U.S.) The main trial of the attacks against Mohammed and his co-conspirators Walid bin Attash, Ramzi bin al-Shibh, Ammar al-Baluchi, and Mustafa Ahmad al-Hawsawi remains unresolved.
 Khalid Sheikh Mohammed was arrested on March 1, 2003, in Rawalpindi, Pakistan, by Pakistani security officials working with the CIA.
 He was then held at multiple CIA secret prisons and Guantanamo Bay detention camp, where he was interrogated and tortured with methods including waterboarding.

 In 2003, al-Hawsawi and Abd al-Aziz Ali were arrested and transferred to U.S. custody.
 Both would later be accused of providing money and travel assistance to the hijackers.
 During U.S. hearings at Guantanamo Bay in March 2007, Mohammed again confessed his responsibility for the attacks, stating he "was responsible for the 9/11 operation from A to Z" and that his statement was not made under duress.
 In January 2023, the U.S. government opened up about a potential plea deal, with Biden giving up on the effort in September that year.

 To date, only peripheral persons have thus been convicted for charges in connection with the attacks.
 These include: